claudiogiaretta/AWS-architect-solution-associate/AWS_Cloud Solution_Architect_Associate.md

 ### Feature
 - **Temporary Security Credentials**: Generated dynamically, every time you use a roles a you a temporary security cred are created automatically
 - **IAM Identity federetion**: the means of linking a person to eletronic identity and attribute.
-When you connect using facebook or google you're using identity fed
+When you connect using facebook or google you're using identity federation.
 - **Cross Account Role:** You can grant users from different AWS account access to resources in your account through a Cross-Account Role.
 This allows you to not to have to create them a user account within your systems

 ### Policies